DeSantis signs bills targeting drag shows, transgender kids and the use of bathrooms and pronouns

 Planned Parenthood immediately started canceling gender-affirming care appointments after the bill was signed as the organization assesses the law’s implications.

 Transgender medical treatment for children and teenagers is increasingly under attack in many states and it has lately been subject to restrictions or outright bans.
 But it has been available in the United States for more than a decade and is endorsed by major medical associations as appropriate care for people diagnosed with gender dysphoria.
-Their guidelines generally prevent surgery for minors.

-Treatment typically begins with an evaluation for the distress caused when gender identity doesn’t match a person’s assigned sex.
-With parental consent, persistent dysphoria can be treated with hormones, but typically not until age 16.
-The guidelines also say surgery should be reserved for people 18 and older.
+Guidelines say surgery generally should be reserved for those ages 18 and older.

+The World Professional Association for Transgender Health updated its recommendations last year, saying that if parents agree and careful psychological evaluations show both emotional maturity and longstanding gender discomfort, some surgeries can begin before 18.

+The association of more than 3,000 doctors, social scientists and others involved in transgender health said the goal is to improve psychological well-being and reduce suicidal behavior by enabling transgender teens to experience puberty changes around the same time as other teens.

 But DeSantis spoke to applause at the bill-signing.